Freshworks #Failsforce: Hot Drama at Dreamforce 18, Day 1

-No word yet whether Salesforce CEO Marc Benioff is planning a retaliatory strike—maybe he could get a sky writer to spell out #notsoFreshWorks?
+No word yet whether Salesforce CEO Marc Benioff is planning a retaliatory strike from Salesforce Tower—maybe he could get a sky writer to spell out #notsoFreshWorks?

 David Thompson, chief marketing officer at Freshworks, claims the campaign cost between $500,000 and $1 million.
 Cheaper than a Super Bowl Sunday commercial slot but there’s no penny pinching going on here either.